 Print, 3D Motion, AR, Mobile App // 2020 // 3 Months // Sole Designer

-The goal outlined for this project was to develop a cohesive set of artifacts that tell the story of ones design hero.
+The brief was to develop a cohesive set of artifacts that tell the story of ones design hero.
 Created over the course of one semester, I enveloped myself with the work and life of Karl Lagerfeld.

 The design system is inspired by the art of hand-done embroidery in the Haute-Couture collections.
 Text and Imagery are treated in this same manner as they are placed carefully on the K grid.
 Ultimately, this design system does away with the traditional grid system allowing it to be usable in any form of media.